You can lead a horse to water, but a pencil must be led.Stan Laurel

 Now that we have explained what not to do, let us examine what we should do instead.

-Here is wisdom: A more efficient, more craftsman-like way to remove waste when cutting a joint is to stop striking the chisel with hammer during each cut just before the chisel binds, or just before waste clogs the joint, and then, without changing your grip on its handle or losing a beat in your cutting rhythm, flick your wrist forwards or backwards so the chisel blade flips the waste out of the joint you are cutting.
+Here is wisdom: A more efficient, more craftsman-like way to remove waste when cutting a joint is to stop striking the chisel with hammer during each cut just before the chisel binds, or just before waste clogs the joint, and then, without changing your grip on its handle, or losing a beat in your cutting rhythm, flick your wrist forwards or backwards so the chisel blade flips the waste out of the joint you are cutting.
 And Voila!
 No time lost extracting a stuck blade or setting down and picking up your hammer; and no repositioning your grip on the chisel.
-And the cutting continues uninterrupted.
+And the cutting work can continue uninterrupted without the wasted time and effort of extracting a bound chisel thereby damaging the cutting edge.

-Its very much a crisp dance step performed by hammer and chisel with a rhythm something like: “chop, chop, flick, (reposition chisel for next cut)… chop, chop, flick, (reposition chisel for next cut) … chop chop flick.”
+It’s very much a crisp dance step performed by hammer and chisel with a rhythm something like: “chop, chop, flick, (reposition chisel for next cut)… chop, chop, flick, (reposition chisel for next cut) … chop chop flick.”
 With each “flick” bits of cleanly cut wood fly out of the joint.
-But please use your hands, not your feet.
+I call this series of movements the “ chisel cha cha.”

 Next let’s examine the nexus between hammer weight and avoiding the dreaded chisel wiggle.